-The kickoff event for National Homelessness Awareness Month is at the Wisconsin State Capitol rotunda on November 2, 2022 at 11:30AM.
-Speakers will range from state representatives addressing the concerns of homelessness in Wisconsin to individuals speaking about their lived experience of homelessness.
-Through their voices and stories we can learn about ways we can make a difference in our community.
-This event is an opportunity to build much needed awareness of the homeless crisis in our state and local communities and we hope we can come together to find better solutions.
+Madison, WI – The statewide kickoff event for Homelessness Awareness Month will be held at the Wisconsin State Capitol Rotunda on Nov.
+1 at noon.
+This event is open to the public and everyone is invited to attend.
+Speakers will include state representatives addressing the concerns of homelessness in Wisconsin and individuals speaking about their lived experience of homelessness.
+This event is an opportunity to build much needed awareness of the homeless crisis in our state.

 Local communities around the state may also be holding their own events in the month of November to mark Homelessness Awareness Month.